KendraR9/chain-lab/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
+        Chain
-        Research Group
+        Lab
       image:
-        filename: welcome.jpg
+        filename: 1685855056354.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Chain Lab** has been a center of excellence for VLP research, teaching, and practice since its founding in 2016.

   - block: collection
     content: